 - Protective against salts, oil, and grease

 Foundation Armor SX35000 is a silane-siloxane based sealer.
 This means it penetrates deep into the surface of the concrete, not creating a literal layer, but rather protecting each concrete pore.
 Due to this, it allows your concrete to maintain a natural unsealed look while at the same time maintaining protection.
-It can be purchased in a 5-gallon pail online for around 225 dollars.
+It can be purchased in a 5-gallon pail.
 It is recommended to apply two coats and it can last up to 10 years.

 - Resists the cycle of freezing and thawing